SQ0409/acsac2026-artifact-431/analysis/README.md

 `amf_transitions_clean.json`; the graph is deployment-specific and is not bundled. `coverage_analyzer.py` and `visualize_coverage.py` therefore require the corresponding transition/report files when a reviewer wants transition coverage.
-This optional analysis is separate from the AFLNet run and from the JSON mutation counters printed by the fuzzer.
+This optional analysis is separate from the NGeniusFuzz run and from the JSON mutation counters printed by the fuzzer.